Kotlin/dokka/docs-developer/src/doc/docs/developer_guide/architecture/architecture_overview.md

 ## Overview of data model

-Generating API documentation begins with input source files (`.kts`, `.java`, etc) and ends with some output files (`.html`/`.md`, etc).
+Generating API documentation begins with input source files (`.kt`, `.java`, etc) and ends with some output files (`.html`/`.md`, etc).
 However, to allow for extensibility and customization, several input and output independent abstractions have been added to the data model.